helping parents of disabled children

 • Craniosacral osteopathy

-possible, helping the body's own self-healing mechanisms to work better,
+possible, helping the body's own self-healing mechanisms to work better, thus improving the individual's general condition and, indirectly, their epilepsy.

 (For more information see our fact sheet on cranial and sacrocranial osteopathy)